ssha-org/ssha_web/content/conference.md

 SSHA requires that all session participants register for the annual meeting and be (or become) members of the SSHA.
 If your membership is not current, you will not be able to register for the conference as a member.
 Please sign up for membership, or renew your membership prior to filling out the conference registration form.

 Registration fees include admittance to all paper sessions, as well as Thursday and Saturday receptions.
-All session participants must register for the conference and be (or become) a member of SSHA.
+All session participants must register for the conference and be (or become) a member of SSHA. [**CLICK HERE TO REGISTER for SSHA 2024**](https://indianauniv.ungerboeck.com/prod/emc00/register.aspx?aat=46565a326b615a4c4145687643517739622b54566470527a41617963566f6f6d7a356778354f6b4c6e58383d)

 &emsp; &emsp; &emsp; &emsp; &emsp;&emsp;&emsp;<u>2024 Conference Registration Pricing (member rate)</u>